AGhafoor94/rust-macro-app/README.md

         - sentence:
             - 998: adding sentence, adds the sentence into the app or website
             - 997: Base64 string to convert back into normal string
-            - 996: Adds code e.g. sql and JavaScript
+            - 996: Adds code e.g. sql, JavaScript or any other code
             - 995: Adds csv line after split by comma by index. parses sentence as usize (int) for index position
         - loop: how many times this object is used
         - time: mainly for Delay in seconds